 The Bottom Line

 Watch the H1 2026 upgrade study results and Q2 production numbers.
 If the 4,000 tpd study shows a credible path below $2,000/oz AISC, the bull case revives.
-Until then, the 44% consensus upside is pricing in a mine that works perfectly in a place where nothing works perfectly.
+Until then, the 44% consensus upside prices in a mine that works perfectly in a place where nothing works perfectly.
 Run the free B2Gold Corp. deep-dive →

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.